Axeland/scroll_plast/README.md

 DESTINATION_CHAIN_RPC="https://sepolia-rpc.scroll.io"

 # Private key of the relayer wallet (MUST have funds on the destination chain for gas)
-# DANGER: NEVER commit this file or expose this key.
-Use a dedicated, low-value wallet for development.
+# DANGER: NEVER commit this file.
+Use a dedicated wallet with minimal funds for development.
 RELAYER_PRIVATE_KEY="0x...your_private_key..."

 # Deployed address of the bridge contract on the source chain